buxtonpaul/raytrace_challenge/README.md

 - [ ] Refactor shape and intersection files
 - [ ] Implement pre_inverse of objects transformations
 - [ ] Improve float_equals to handle zero
 - [ ] Implment other point/vector functions/tests.
-Try ad tidy up operators
+Try ad tidy up operators again (VECTOR-VECTOR)
+- [ ] Implement vector negate
 - [ ] Rework using slices....
+- [ ] Rework color to use RGB inputs
 - [x] Move Vector and Point to inherted classes with raytuple as the base class
 - [x] Implement transforms and identits as class members to allow chaining!
 - [x] Implement time based filename generator